kemdev/cv_challenge/README.md

+# CV Template

+HTML/CSS Template for a cv.

-# cv_challenge
+#
-This is a Challenge for One Milion Arab Coder
+<sub>This project was made for the course called "One Million Arab Coders"</sub>